-I’m grateful to have made it through the most recent tunnel of dark—due no doubt to various grief waves I’m experiencing since the death of my dad less than two months ago and my dear friend B.—into a space of knowing love again, although not in the conventional sense.
+I’m grateful to have made it through the most recent tunnel of dark—due no doubt to various grief waves I’m experiencing since the death of my father less than two months ago and my dear friend B.—into a space of knowing love again, although not in the conventional sense.
 I began Valentine’s Day with no particular plans beyond the ordinary workday, having successfully mounted the energy ahead of time to make a creative card for my daughter and buy her gifts she would like.
 A small success, as sometimes my energy wanes, I procrastinate, I am not up to my intentions, and am down to the wire.
 So this feeling like I had well-married my intentions with my actions, was a happiness.
-Having been doing my homework on how to find contentment while being someone who tends towards suffering, I do try to savor these small successes when they come.
-No one outside me told me I did anything well (teenagers not being too big on praise), but I felt it.
-And my daughter did say, “You make good cards!”
+Having been doing my homework on how to find contentment while being someone who has in the past tended towards suffering, I savor these small successes when they come.
+My daughter did say, “You make good cards!”

 Then, during meditation, a surprise.
 For the first time in many months, I felt a new, larger realm of love beckoning, as if through an opened door.
 There was no visual element, and no content, just a deep joy, a knowing of this other thing that I could sense.
 Although it was just a sensing, within it lay an avenue to bliss.
 More love, available, nearby!

 Later that afternoon, after having taken my dog Sammie for a walk off-leash (rare these days as too many people on the trails), I came home to find a double-blossomed orchid stem, cut carefully with just an inch of stem, resting on my back gate.
 A small miracle I will cherish: Valentine’s flowers, from Anonymous!